Welcome to

 100% - the libertarian degree % = the authoritarian degree %.
 Systems with more than 666 per thousand authoritarian degree (= about 67%), are totalitarian and significantly evil, seen from the people's perspective; the people seen as a class as opposed to the superiors economically and/or political/administrative, i.e. in income and/or rank.

-Many countries in Latin America have totalitarian and significantly evil economic-political systems, as, say, a) the nazi-light regime in Venezuela, b) the right-fascist system with heavy ochlarchy in Colombia, c) the right fascist regime in Peru, d) Brazil has a totalitarian liberalist-capitalist system, located in the conservative sector in the liberalist quadrant of the economic-political map; and e) the communist system of Cuba, and f) the anarchist movements are relatively repressed in several of these ultra-authoritarian countries.
+Many countries in Latin America have totalitarian and significantly evil economic-political systems, as, say, a) the nazi-light regime in Venezuela, in 2024 it is become ultra-fascist, b) the right-fascist system with heavy ochlarchy in Colombia, c) the right fascist regime in Peru, d) Brazil has a totalitarian liberalist-capitalist system, located in the conservative sector in the liberalist quadrant of the economic-political map; and e) the communist system of Cuba, and f) the anarchist movements are relatively repressed in several of these ultra-authoritarian countries.
 Haiti is the most authoritarian country in Latin America, with only about 20,25 % libertarian degree, i.e. 100 % - 20,25 % = 79,75 % authoritarian degree, ranked as no 182 on the world ranking of countries according to libertarian degree*.
 Haiti is quite wrongly sometimes called an 'anarchy' in the newsmedia, in reality this society is however very, very far from anarchy, the regime is rivaling polyarchy/oligarchy and ochlarchy/chaos (mob rule broadly defined).
 It is a Failed State, i.e. an archy/state - not anarchy, see IAT-APT - The chapter on Failed States.
 In 2024 the situation in Haiti is chaos, the quite opposite of anarchy, that is law and optimal order.

 Fellows in Latin America!
 Contact ACLA and join the ACLA-network today!
 Be a networkmember/subscriber to the IJ@/ACLA/AI/IFA!
 Feel free to forward this information to your own network, and/or link up the Website of ACLA at your blog or homepage.
 Join in the struggle for and towards anarchy and anarchism, i.e. for socialism and autonomy; against economical plutarchy - that is capitalism; and against statism -- in the Latin American countries and world wide...
 Of course a struggle without ochlarchy (mob rule broadly defined), the opposite of anarchist, anarchy and anarchism!!!
 A struggle for anarchy and anarchism as opposed to all forms of marxism (state-socialism), liberalism and fascism, including populism.
 A struggle for a movement of the societal, i.e. economical and political/administrative, systems -- in libertarian direction, less authoritarian degree...
 ACLA always works and demonstrates with dignity, uses real matter of fact arguments and adds weight behind via direct actions, mass actions, and via elections.
 More information is available via "Contact ACLA" below.